buhrmi/buhrmi/README.md

 ### Hi there 👋

 This is buhrmi.
 I'm a [live coder](https://twitch.tv/buhrmitv) on Twitch.
+Welcome to my Github.
+In here you can find lots of crap, but also some useful stuff.

 Here's a list of things I currently do or have done for a living: